aitoroses/floxide/docs/adrs/0005-state-serialization-deserialization.md

 ## Context

 A workflow system often needs to persist its state, either for long-running processes, to support restart after failure, or to enable distributed execution.
-The flowrs framework needs a well-defined approach to serialize and deserialize workflow state, particularly:
+The floxide framework needs a well-defined approach to serialize and deserialize workflow state, particularly:

 1. The workflow configuration (nodes and connections)
 2. The execution state (current position, context data)